-by Mel Huang A curious and distorted variant of the children's game "musical chairs" continues to be played out in Estonia's national defence sphere.
-Instead of happily screaming children when the music is cut, the scrambled military leadership sigh at the inevitability of the game's outcome - especially when the music's manager or, in this […]
+by Mel Huang A curious and distorted variant of the children’s game “musical chairs” continues to be played out in Estonia’s national defence sphere.
+Instead of happily screaming children when the music is cut, the scrambled military leadership sigh at the inevitability of the game’s outcome – especially when the music’s manager or, in this case, President Lennart Meri is […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.